AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_reaction_android.md

 ### Retrieve a list of reactions

 Call `asyncGetReactionList` to retrieve a list of reactions from the server.
+This method also returns the basic information of the reactions, including the content of the reaction, the number of users that added or removed the reaction, and a list of the first three user IDs that added or removed the reaction.

 ```java
 ChatClient.getInstance().chatManager().asyncGetReactionList(msgIdList, ChatMessage.ChatType.Chat, groupId, new ValueCallBack<Map<String, List<MessageReaction>>>() {